royalapplications/docs/src/r2022/royalserver/components/secure-gateway/gateway-security-configuration.md

 | Blocking time (in minutes) | Specifies the time an IP is blocked after it tries to log on too many times unsuccessfully.                     |
 | Number of attempts         | Specifies the number of failed attempts t log in after which an IP is blocked for the specified amount of time. |
 | Time frame (in minutes)    | Only failed login attempts within the last minutes in this time frame are relevant.                             |

+## Ciphers

+The Secure Gateway component is based on SSH and uses many encryption related algoriths under the hood.
+In some environments it is required to only allow specific algorithms.
+You can specify algoriths in the following categories:
+- Encryption Key Algorithms
+- Host Key Algorithms
+- Key Exchange Algorithms
+- Mac Algorithms

+Additionally to enable or disable specific algorithms, you can sort them.

+> [!NOTE]
+> Any change in this panel requires a restart of Royal Server.